-State of Pensions 2020: Public Pension Debt is Rising
+State of Pensions 2021: Public Pension Debt is Dropping.

 Public pension systems use an assumed rate of return to calculate what dollars will be needed to cover pension benefits due to future retirees.
 When there is a large gap between (a) the actual returns pension funds receive from their investments, and (b) the rate that they assume they will earn, then (c) pension funding shortfalls grow.

 For several years, a significant gap between projected earnings and fiscal reality has existed for public pension plans in many states.
 Still, the assumed rates of return used by many statewide retirement systems have remained significantly higher than actual investment earnings.
-A handful of states have meaningfully reduced their assumed rates of return in response to economic shifts.
+A handful of states have meaningfully reduced their assumed rates of return in response to economic shifts, with the average assumed rate of return at 7.03% in 2021—down from 8.05 in 2001.

 Interest rates are considered an indicator of future market performance.
 Declining interest rates indicate that investments will likely see slower investment return gains in the future.
 This is important because it means that historic performance is not a good indicator of future performance.
 Many pension funds report that they have had strong investment returns over the past 30 or 40 years — and this is true.
 But unfortunately those numbers do not actually mean very much for the future.
 They include investment returns from the 1980s or 1990s, which were very different economic times.